Troy Onyango: Life and career

 Troy Onyango was born and grew up in Kisumu, an inland port city along the shores of Lake Victoria in Western Kenya.
 He attended the University of Nairobi, where he studied law.
 He obtained an MA in creative writing from the University of East Anglia where he was a recipient of the Miles Morland Foundation Writing Scholarship.

-In 2016, he won the inaugural Nyanza Literary Festival (NALIF) Prize for his short story, "For What Are Butterflies Without Their Wings".
+In 2016, he won the inaugural Nyanza Literary Festival (NALIF) Prize for his short story "For What Are Butterflies Without Their Wings".
 In the same year, his short story "The Transfiguration", which follows the life of a transgender character who struggles to navigate Nairobi, was nominated for the Pushcart Prize by Transition Magazine.
-He was also shortlisted for the Miles Morland Foundation Scholarship.
-He has also attended the Ebedi International Writers' Residency in Iseyin, Oyo State, Nigeria.
-In 2018, Troy was listed among the 21 Best African Writers of the New Generation by Woke Africa.
+He was also shortlisted for the Miles Morland Foundation Scholarship in 2016.
+He attended the May/June 2018 Ebedi International Writers' Residency in Iseyin, Oyo State, Nigeria, In 2018, Onyango was listed among the 21 Best African Writers of the New Generation by Woke Africa.

-Troy Onyango is the founder and editor of Lolwe, an online magazine that publishes fiction, literary criticism, personal essays, photography, and poetry.
+Onyango is the founder and editor of Lolwe, an online magazine that publishes fiction, literary criticism, personal essays, photography, and poetry.
 He is also the editor of Panorama: The Journal of Intelligent Travel, a British literary journal with a modern focus on travel literature, art, and photography.